ertagh/teamspeak3-server-arm/Readme.md

 </br>

 #### Changelog
+[2020-09-25]:
+- Update for arm32v7(Box86) image: Process was killed to early during creation of ini-file

 [2020-09-22]:
 - Switched over to Box86 for the arm32v7 images
 - Updated S6 to a newer version